YetAnotherNerd/whatlastgenre/README.md

 * `<1.0`: prefer split parts
 * `=1.0`: handle them equally
 * `>1.0`: not recommended
-consider using `0.01` instead of `0` if you don't like the base tags to avoid banning them totally
+Consider using a very small number instead of `0` if you don't like the base tags to avoid banning them totally.

 ##### userset